paidinesh7/dineshpai.in/content/blog/Musings on the cashflow conundrum in the venture world.md

 description: Musings on the VC funding environment and what lies ahead
 ---

 For the past few months in India, VC investors have started speaking of profitability.
 Makes no sense, though.
 The entire VC model is built on VCs subsidising early losses so that the company can eventually capture a significant market share and be sustainable financially.
-Why is this happening now and not for all this while?
+Why are we speaking of this now and now for all this while?
+We have had two years of crazy valuations and funding rounds, yet we are only being made privy to this elixir of business building now.
+I have some thoughts around this.

 But before that, check out this transcript of a recent [interview](https://aletteraday.substack.com/p/letter-137-reece-duca-and-bob-casey) with Reece Duca, Founder and Managing Partner of the Investment Group of Santa Barbara (IGSB), a private investment company.
 His outlook on investing is simple, straightforward and non-ambiguous.